Fumani Shilubana: Career

+A pivotal moment occurred on set when a script error left his lines untranslated.
+Encouraged by the director, Fumani performed in his native Xitsonga, marking a significant turning point in his career.
+This moment underscored his growing confidence and solidified his place in the South African entertainment industry.

 Awards and nominations

 Shilubana was nominated in 2005 for the Naledi Theatre Awards for Best Supporting Role on Relativity "Township Stories".
 The glittering star-studded ceremony took place at the University of Johannesburg Arts Centre on Sunday 19 February 2006.

 He was nominated for his first screen acting award for Best Actor for Love Specialist at the F.A.M.E Awards 2016.

+In 2021, Shilubana was awarded the 365Man of the Year Award by the Gauteng Social Development Department.

+In 2024, he received the Raising Legend Award, recognized by the Hope Giver Foundation, at a gala dinner in Polokwane.